Holographic particle localization under multiple scattering: Results

 As a measure of particle density, we consider the geometric cross-section $R_\tn{g}$, which corresponds to the fraction of the hologram area directly occluded by the scatterers, defined as

 where $N_\tn{p}$ represents the total number of scatterers in the volume.
+This metric is valid for scattering domains which are not very thick, as in our case.
 For a collection of identical particles suspended in a homogeneous medium, the geometric and scattering cross-sections are directly related~\cite{Ishimaru1978}, in which the latter is a direct measure of the fraction of the incident light scattered by an object.
 For higher values of $R_\tn{g}$, we thus expect greater contributions of multiple scattering.
-The values of $R_\tn{g}$ tested are 0.01, 0.02, 0.05, 0.1, 0.2 and 0.4.
+From the signal processing perspective, $R_\tn{g}$ also measures the sparsity of the problem as it approximates the ratio between the number of nonzero unknowns to the number of measurements.
+The values of $R_\tn{g}$ tested are 0.01, 0.02, 0.05, 0.1, 0.2 and 0.4, corresponding to $N_p = 100,~200,~500,~1000,~2000$, and $4000$, respectively.
+We simulate five random object volumes for each value of $R_\tn{g}$ and refractive index contrast, and report the mean statistics of the reconstructions in Fig.~\ref{fig:lrg_sim}.

+In Sec.~\ref{Forward model}, we assumed that the intensity of the scattered field $|E|^2$ is negligible in the forward model.
+In this study, this assumption holds true when $R_\tn{g}\le0.1$, where the contribution of $|E|^2$ is at least an order of magnitude smaller than the total intensity of the hologram [Fig.~\ref{fig:E2}].
+For higher particle density, $|E|^2$ becomes increasingly significant, which leads to greater model error.

+For the series expansion approach used in our model, it is important to evaluate its convergence.
+In Fig.~\ref{fig:lrg_sim}(a), we present the convergence properties of the forward model under our experimental conditions.
+While in general higher-order terms are required for convergence under stronger scattering, the $2^{\tn{nd}}$ order scattering is sufficient for most of the cases studied.
+Our convergence metric $e$ is defined by the residual error of the field within the 3D volume~\cite{vandenBerg.Kleinman1997,Mudry.etal2012,liu2018seagle}, as

+where $\mb{A} = \mb{I} - \mb{G}\tn{diag}(\mb{f})$.
+This convergence metric essentially measures the self-consistency of the total internal field~\cite{liu2018seagle}.
+For $\tn{K}$-order scattering, it computes the norm of the residual contribution from ($\tn{K}+1$)-order scattering, which must approach zero in the case of convergence.